Donate to Delectation of Tomatoes

 DT Blog: Pareto Principle and Rare Seeds

-For nearly 14 years, Delectation of Tomatoes has been a one-person operation.
+For over 14 years, Delectation of Tomatoes has been a one-person operation.
 Over that time, more than 200 people have donated their time, talents, and ideas, often with zero compensation or expectation of such.
 Occasionally, I've traded seeds, fresh produce, or seedlings for their contributions.
 I've also hired around 50 people, mostly on a very short-term, occasional, part-time basis during crunch times.

 During the past four years, this tiny seed business (if you can call 4,000+ varieties on offer "tiny") has far out-stripped the ability of one person to keep up.
 Delectation of Tomatoes has finally hit that transition point: hire at least one person, full-time, year-round -- or collapse (in multiple senses of the term).
-Regrettably, I've not yet figured out how to produce and mail out seeds efficiently and at large enough quantities to simultaneously: keep up with demand; keep prices low; maintain some semblance of sanity; keep purchases at manageable levels; and/or hire an assistant.
+Regrettably, I've not yet figured out how to produce and mail out seeds efficiently and at large enough quantities to simultaneously: keep up with demand; keep prices low; maintain some semblance of sanity; keep purchases at manageable levels; avoid taking on massive debt; and/or hire an assistant.

 Several people have suggested that I should raise prices, including shipping prices.
 This "Donate" page is an opportunity for you to voluntarily cover the gap between my minimum prices (as charged through this website and invoicing) and whatever you determine prices should be.
 For ethical and philosophical reasons, I am strongly disinclined to jump on the "Inflation Bandwagon".
+I still sell seeds for about 10 cents each, which is a really good investment, considering that one tomato plant can produce up to 50 pounds of tomatoes (10-15 pounds is more common for most varieties) that can sell for $3 to $5 per pound at farmers markets.
+I'll let you do the ROI (Return on Investment) math.
+In my view when inflation hits, the small business or entrepreneur should, ideally, view this as a signal to become more efficient, more creative, more innovative; not as a signal to contribute to the madness (and easy-out approach) of ever-rising costs.

 Among the many objectives of Delectation of Tomatoes (encourage self-sufficiency through gardening; preserve heirloom varieties from around the world; etc.), contributing to the local economy by hiring somebody in need, even if it's only part-time for now, is fully compatible with DT's mission statement.
 According to some websites, East Carbon, Utah, is the poorest town in this state; and that's where I live and operate this business -- and there is nobody in this town who works full-time while earning less money than I do.
 And that is before business expenses.
-I can scarcely imagine, anymore, how luxurious it would feel to even earn minimum wage.
+I can scarcely imagine, anymore, how luxurious it would feel to earn even minimum wage.

 DT Shared Files